oogles/djem/docs/topics/permissions.rst

 Checking in templates
 ~~~~~~~~~~~~~~~~~~~~~

-Checking object-level permissions in a Django template can be done using the :ref:`tags-ifperm` and :ref:`tags-ifnotperm` template tags.
+Checking object-level permissions in a Django template can be done using the :ttag:`ifperm` and :ttag:`ifnotperm` template tags.
 These are block tags whose content is displayed if the permissions check passes.
-For :ref:`tags-ifperm`, it passes if the user *has* the permission.
-For :ref:`tags-ifnotperm`, it passes if the user *does not* have the permission.
+For :ttag:`ifperm`, it passes if the user *has* the permission.
+For :ttag:`ifnotperm`, it passes if the user *does not* have the permission.
 Each tag supports an ``else`` block, whose content is displayed if the permissions check fails.

 Each tag must be passed a user instance, the name of the permission to check and the object to check it on.